What is pricing?

 While the original item might be sold at a loss, the retailer can benefit from having an upsell/cross-sell strategy in place to help nudge more sales.
-Loss-leading usually happens for products that buyers are already looking for (like bananas at a grocery store) where demand for the product is high, driving more customers in the door.
+Loss-leading usually happens for products that buyers are already looking for, where demand for the product is high, driving more customers in the door.

 - Pros: This tactic can work wonders for retailers.
 Encouraging shoppers to buy multiple items in a single transaction not only boosts overall sales per customer but can cover any profit loss from cutting the price on the original product.

 - Cons: Similar to the effect of using discount pricing too often, when you overuse loss-leading prices, customers come to expect bargains and will be hesitant to pay the full retail price.
 You could also cannibalize revenues if you're discounting something that doesn’t increase cart size or average order size.

 Read more: Learn how bundling your products can help you increase your retail sales.